noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 By putting emphasis on the advantages of hardware synthesizers and the unique tactile experience of operating the Hi chord

-integrate AI into its products
+integrate AI into its products to assist instead of completely taking over the production process.
 ## Conclusion